-We often hear that establishing your brand sounds too idealistic in the world of sales.
+We often hear that establishing your brands shared ideology sounds too idealistic in the world of sales.
 Focus is largely given to the practical, hard goals such as making the quarterly numbers, increasing market share, and streamlining costs?
 All of these practical goals are without a doubt crucial.
-It’s great practice to want to be the best-performing business around, with the highest standards, the strongest team, and the most satisfied customers.
+It’s great to want to be the best-performing business, with the highest standards, strongest team, and most satisfied customers.
 But the best businesses aim higher.

 We don’t believe you get there through vision and mission statements.